OVSICORI-UNA/tonus/example/README.md

 In this section we detect and automatically process tonal coda events with many spectral peaks from Turrialba volcano.
 For this purpose we have provided `mseed` files in the `wfs/` folder for a day when tens of tonal events occured at this volcano.
-This is a two step process, first we detect the events, then we process their waveforms.
+This is a two step process, first we detect the events, then we extract the desired data from their waveforms.

 ### 1.1.
 Detect events